 Additionally, sound producers work closely with singers, actors, and other entertainment professionals to make sure that the sound they create is just right.
 In order to achieve desired results, they have to know how to properly communicate with performers, recording assistants, and others.

-In May 2015, California had the most employed sound engineering technicians, followed by New York, Tennessee, Florida, and Georgia, reports the BLS.
-Technicians in California earned an average salary of $73,900 a year, while those in New York made an average of $76,960 per year.
+In May 2018, California had the most employed sound engineering technicians, followed by New York, Florida, Texas and Georgia, reports the BLS.
+Technicians in in New York made an average of $82,030 per year, while those in Florida earned $56,010.

 Sound producers are responsible for recording or modifying audio content, mixing tracks together for a song, or creating sound effects and music for films.
 They must have good communication, musical and technical skills, and can gain hands-on equipment training in a certificate program.
-Job growth is expected to rise at an average rate for sound producers through the year 2024.
+Job growth is expected to rise at a faster than average rate for sound producers through the year 2028.